niemtec/obsidian-vault-backup/Maslow's Hierarchy of Needs.md

+---
+tags:
+  - psychology
+see also:
+---
-A motivational theory in [[psychology]] consisting of five-tier model of human needs.
-The needs lower down in the hierarchy must be satisfied before individuals can attend the needs higher up.
+A motivational theory in [[psychology]] consisting of a five-tier model of human needs.
+The needs lower down in the hierarchy must be satisfied before individuals can attend to the needs higher up.

 ## Psychological Needs
 - Food